aws-amplify/amplify-js/media/authentication_guide.md

 <Authenticator errorMessage={map} />
 ```

-You may notice in `AmplifyMessageMap.js` it also handles intenationalization.
+You may notice in `AmplifyMessageMap.js` it also does intenationalization.
 The topic is covered in [I18n Guide](i18n_guide.md)